yt-project/yt/doc/source/index.rst

 :ref:`sample data for each format <getting-sample-data>` with :ref:`instructions on how to load and examine each data type <examining-data>`.

-If you're coming to yt 3.0 from previous versions of yt, be sure to check out :ref:`yt3differences`.

 Table of Contents
 -----------------